Nottamun Town: Origins

-Versions

-Other than mid 19th century printed versions such as "The Old Grey Mare", variants similar to Ritchie's were collected elsewhere in America during the 20th century.
+Other than mid-19th century printed versions such as "The Old Grey Mare", variants similar to Ritchie's were collected elsewhere in America during the 20th century.
 These include "Nottingham Fair", a version collected in 1941 in Walnut Shade, Missouri from the singing of Charles Ingenthron; a 1969 version from the Ozarks, "Adam Ham Town", from the singing of Ollie Gilbert; and another collected from Bill Jackson, a migrant worker in California in 1941, "That Awkward Old Song".
 A variant was even collected in Newfoundland under the title "Paddy Backwards".
 However, most commercial versions postdating the American folk-music revival, such as the well-known versions recorded by Fairport Convention and Bert Jansch, derive from Jean Ritchie's version.
+Shirley Collins and Davy Graham’s 1964 recording, an important addition to the second British folk revival, likewise bears a close similarity to Ritchie’s.